-Scheme which is intended to help Fontys students who are deemed student entrepreneurs to combine entrepreneurship and study.

-Counsellor who helps students with issues such as planning their studies, taking the right approach to their studies, making the right choices and the progress of their study careers.
+Scheme which is intended to help Fontys students who are deemed student taking the right approach to their studies, making the right choices and the progress of their study careers.

-Study career support Support system that focuses on the individual student's development.
-The student is encouraged to reflect on his own development as a future professional and to take responsibility for this development.
+Study career counsellor Counsellor who helps students with issues such as planning their studies, student is encouraged to reflect on his own development as a future professional and to take responsibility for this development.